1cbyc/Bad-Actors-Hackers/CONTRIBUTING.md

 ## Pull Request Process

+1. Fork the Repo.
-1. Update the README.md with any bad actor details you want to add or update.
+2. Update the README.md with any bad actor details you want to add or update.
-2. Make sure the table is formatted properly, you can add a new heading if it does not exist and provide the needed data for your rows.
+3. Make sure the table is formatted properly, you can add a new heading if it does not exist and provide the needed data for your rows.
-3. Create the pull request and explain your changes, especially what transpired with the bad actor.
+4. Create the pull request and explain your changes, especially what transpired with the bad actor.
 We'll merge it in or reply as quickly as possible.

 # Code of Conduct